gdenfield/geometry_task/geometry_v2/README.md

 Similar conventions to V1, but with more organization, different switch-cue, correction-loop error code structure.

 ## Scenes
-For all: success --> next scene, failure --> scene 1
+For all: success --> next scene, failure --> scene 1 (or scene 0 for switch-cue trials)
+- 0: switch cue (SC) on, time counter with: sc_duration
-- 1: FP on, single target wth: fix_time, little_drops
+- 1: FP on, single target wth: fix_time
-- 2: stim on, FP on, multi target wth: stim_time, little_drops
+- 2: stim on, FP on, multi target wth: stim_time
 - 3: FP on, single target wth: stim_trace_time, little_drops
 - 4: ctx_cue on, FP on, single target wth: ctx_cue_time
 - 5: FP on, target & off_targets on, single target wth: ctx_cue_trace_time, little_drops